-- A single GPU, that uses the 3rd, 4th and the tuning layer. - Two GPUs, that involves the 2nd layer in addition to the previous ones. - Pegaso: A shared-memory system with two GPUs and eight CPU-cores (two for handling the GPUs and six for computing), in order to test the 2nd layer mixing two different kind of computational units. - Small HC: Small heterogeneous cluster, that uses all layers of TuCCompi. - Big HC: Big heterogeneous cluster, with the aim to evaluate the scalability of the model.
+- Two GPUs, that involve the 2nd layer in addition to the previous ones. - Pegaso: A shared-memory system with two GPUs and eight CPU-cores (two for handling the GPUs and six for computing), in order to test the 2nd layer by mixing two different kinds of computational units. - Small HC: Small heterogeneous cluster, that uses all layers of TuCCompi. - Big HC: Big heterogeneous cluster, with the aim to evaluate the scalability of the model.

-The workload scheduling used for these environments was the master-slave policy.
+The workload scheduling used for these environments was the particular master-slave policy described in Fig. 8.

 Finally, with the aim of testing the performance gain offered by the innovative 4th and Tuning layers, we have compared the execution of a single GPU without these layers with respect to the use of them.
 For the former execution, we have chosen some of the optimal values recommended by CUDA that maximizes the GPU occupancy and only one kernel at a time.
-These experiments have been carried out just computing a small quantity of tasks (1024, 2048, 4096, 8102, 16204, and 32408).
+These experiments have been carried out just computing few task sets (1024, 2048, 4096, 8102, 16204, and 32408).

-6.2 Target Architectures
+5.2 Target Architectures

 Table 3 describes the heterogeneous platforms used for our experiments.
 For each node we indicate the number of CPUcores and the GPUs used.
 This heterogeneous cluster contains a total of 180 CPU-cores and 3 GPUs.
 However, each GPU device is governed by a single CPU core, thus, the total number of real computational units is 180.
-Some cluster nodes are virtual machines (VM), that have been running on processors that had additional, low workloads of other desktop virtual machines.
-The multi-GPU systems includes the two devices present in the pegaso machine, and the single GPU scenario uses the most powerful of them, the GeForce GTX 480.
+The multi-GPU systems include the two devices present in the Pegaso machine, and the single GPU scenario uses the most powerful of them, the GeForce GTX 480.